Black and white line drawing of a handshake.

 • A light green football with dark blue outlines and details.

-Making sense of patterns
+Making sense of patterns and cycles you keep getting stuck in

 • Close-up of a round thermostat dial with a blue background and a blue pointer indicating a specific temperature setting.